 Mondo 2000 was a brilliant cyber-culture magazine that set the stage for the more tech-focused Wired… and nothing was off-limits.
 Issues would cover experimental music, smart drugs, body modification, and even a crazy guy prototyping the technomadic life aboard a geeked-out bicycle.
-Seventeen issues were published, with the last in 1998; this one was in the lively early days, the Spring of 1991.
-Here is a page with all the issue covers, and you can get a sense of the culture, somewhat, in this SF Weekly article.
+Seventeen issues were published, with the last in 1998; this one was in the lively early days, the Spring of 1991 (here is a page with all the issue covers).
 It was a treat to cavort though these pages… this is one of my favorites, and even though it’s pretty much all my writing, Gareth Branwyn gave me the stage, asked the right questions, and collected the appropriate sidebars.

 An Interview with Steve Roberts

 Issue 4 – Spring, 1991